IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 getPlayers(50) --Will execute the function getPlayers

-printPlayerCords("Srendi")  --Will execute the function printPlayerCords
+printPlayerCoords("User")  --Will execute the function printPlayerCords

 --Prints some information to the terminal of the computer while true do